 \section{Related Work}

-Most related work in this space relies on LaTeX coding.
-For example, ALAP \cite{manzoor_alap_2019} focuses on improving the LaTeX debugging experience, and tools such as AROW \cite{seo_latex_2019} and WriteR \cite{godfrey_ajrgodfreywriter_2024} offer easier document layout editing, but still rely on LaTeX coding for equations.
+Most related works in this space rely on LaTeX coding.
+For example, ALAP \cite{manzoor_alap_2019} focuses on improving the LaTeX debugging experience, and tools like AROW \cite{seo_latex_2019} and WriteR \cite{godfrey_ajrgodfreywriter_2024} offer easier document layout editing, but still rely on LaTeX coding for equations.
 However, LaTeX is known to have a steep learning curve, with extra challenges for BLV users \cite{seo_latex_2019}.

 The most dominant paradigm for reading formulae is in a linear fashion, such as in ChromeVox and NVDA.
 Unfortunately, this linear representation results in "fewer possibilities to 'navigate' between lines, besides the need to memorize terms and partial results" \cite{da_paixao_silva_content_based_2018,da_paixao_silva_how_2017}.
 With Nemeth Code Braille-based readers, there is an added cost of learning Braille and purchasing a refreshable display.